lobennett/openneuro_glmfitlins/statsmodel_specs/ds000148/group_figure2backwith1backlures/README.md

 # ds000148: figure2backwith1backlures Task Analysis Report
 ## Analysis Overview
 Subject-level models were fit for 49 subjects performing the figure2backwith1backlures task.
 HRF model type: spm.
-Data were smoothed at the each run using a 5mm FWHM (default: isotropic additive smoothing)
+Data were smoothed at each run using a 5mm FWHM (default: isotropic additive smoothing)

+*Note*: Due to an error/issue with confounds timerseries files, fmriprep computed nuisance regressors were not used and a default fitlins drift model was estimate.
+This will be investigated and rerun at a later date.

 ### Regressors of Interest
 trial_type.distractorcorrectrejection, trial_type.distractorfalsealarm, trial_type.lurecorrectrejection, trial_type.targethit, trial_type.targetmiss, intercept
 ### Nuisance Regressors